 - We offer free and paid capacity building services to help organizations "stay healthy" with technology, build technology skills and capacity, and follow strategic, sustainable paths to effective technology utilization;

-- We design and facilitate unique and collaborative nonprofit technology convenings, to date almost 300 in over 40 countries over the past decade;
+- We design and facilitate unique and collaborative nonprofit technology convenings, to date almost 700 in over 50 countries over the past 16 years;

 - We run the San Francisco Nonprofit Technology Center, a co-working space in the heart of San Francisco's Mission District that provides a range of free technology trainings, meeting space and community support.

 We are unique in that we work to "facilitate the supply chain" of nonprofit technology, striving to achieve shared language and shared understanding around technology and related dynamics across the full range of stakeholders:

 - We help Nonprofit Staff to make effective, sustainable and intentional use of technology, with a particular passion for empowering grassroots and other resource-constrained organizations;

 - We support Nonprofit Technology Decision Makers in the business processes of nonprofit technology, including technology planning, requests for proposals, proposal review, vendor selection, contracting and technology project management;